translate/pootle/docs/server/commands.rst

 .. versionadded:: 2.7

-This command regenerates the static page holding the quality checks descriptions.
-If new checks are added, or existing checks are updated or removed it is advisable to run this command in order to keep the descriptions updated.
+Regenerates the quality checks descriptions page.

+If new checks are added, or existing checks are updated or removed you should run this command in order to update the check descriptions.

 .. _commands#translation-memory: